LeandroBarone/dmi-test/README.md

 # React exercize for DMI

+⭐ **Live demo available here:** [https://dmi-test-84db0.web.app/](https://dmi-test-84db0.web.app/)⭐

 This project was created by Leandro Barone as an exercize for DMI with TVMaze's public API.

-Live demo available here: [https://dmi-test-84db0.web.app/](https://dmi-test-84db0.web.app/)

 ## Available Scripts